nosdaemon/kafka-centos/README.md

 # kafka-centos

-This is helpfile for install Kafka and Zookeeper
+This is helpfiles for install Kafka and Zookeeper

 Some of the files as to bee updated, like versions etc.